Let me describe a scene you will recognize.

 "Client_Tracker_v3_FINAL_updated_March.xlsx."
 You know this file.
 You probably have six versions of it on your shared drive right now.
 Which one is current?
 Which one has the edits your colleague made last week?
 Did anyone save over the version with the corrected data?

 Spreadsheets were designed for one person to analyze data.
-They weren't designed for five people to collaboratively manage a living, breathing operational database.
-Google Sheets helps with simultaneous editing, but it doesn't solve the core problem: a spreadsheet has no concept of records, relationships, permissions, or audit history.
+They were not designed for five people to collaboratively manage a living, breathing operational database.
+Google Sheets helps with simultaneous editing, but it does not solve the core problem: a spreadsheet has no concept of records, relationships, permissions, or audit history.

-When a row gets accidentally deleted in a spreadsheet, it's gone.
+When a row gets accidentally deleted in a spreadsheet, it is gone.
 There is no undo log, no trash bin for that specific record, no notification that something changed.
 In a real database, deletions are tracked, reversible, and permissioned.

 The spreadsheet trap